davidk/Dockerfiles/prometheus-arm/README.md

 # prometheus - ARM

+## Running the image from the Docker Hub

+	docker run -p 9090:9090 keyglitch/prometheus

+## Repository and script details

 `getLatestPrometheus2Release.sh` writes out a Dockerfile to re-pack the upstream ARM distribution into a Docker container.
 This allows `prometheus` to be easily pulled in for use on a Raspberry Pi (or equivalent).

 This script isn't intended for use by an end user (unless you want to generate your own Dockerfile, or see how the pieces fit together).